wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     Note: that the actual sub-components here are *injected*; that is, they are passed into the component via a `components` prop.
-We defined the defaults for these components above (`captionedImageStart`), but we will actually render whatever we are passed.
+We defined the defaults for these components above (`captionedImageComponents`), but we will actually render whatever we are passed.

 1. The usual pattern, however, is not to pass these components directly.